violethaze74/eclipse/README.md

       contains the project.

    4. Under `Projects:` the `pom.xml` files representing modules should be displayed.
-Make sure that all of them are selected _except_ the sub-directories under `eclipse`, and click `Finish`.
+Make sure that all of them are selected _except_ `verify_feature_completeness` and the sub-directories under `eclipse`.
+You probably need to explicitly unselect these projects.
+Click `Finish`.

       - The subprojects under the `eclipse` directory define target platforms for the Tycho build.
 It's easier to edit the files from the `eclipse-setup` project.